an Indigenous learning series

 Register now for the series

-- Recording Available Now!
-February 25, 2026 – Dr. John Borrows – What if reconciliation with one another is impossible without first reconciling ourselves to the earth?
+- Recording Available - February 25, 2026 – Dr. John Borrows – What if reconciliation with one another is impossible without first reconciling ourselves to the earth?

-- March 25, 2026 – Dr. Michael Asch – What if the future of reconciliation depends on how we understand the treaties made at the very moment Canada came into being?
+- Recording Available - March 25, 2026 – Dr. Michael Asch – What if the future of reconciliation depends on how we understand the treaties made at the very moment Canada came into being?

-- April 22, 2026 – Dr. James Tully – What does reconciliation look like when it is understood not as a completed task, but as an ongoing practice—here on earth, in our everyday lives?
+- Recording Available - April 22, 2026 – Dr. James Tully – What does reconciliation look like when it is understood not as a completed task, but as an ongoing practice—here on earth, in our everyday lives?

-- May 20, 2026 – Dr. Aaron Mills – What if reconciliation with one another is impossible without first reconciling ourselves to the earth?
+- Recording available - May 20, 2026 – Dr. Aaron Mills – What if reconciliation is not something we achieve, but something we must stay rooted in—together?

 - October 14, 2026 – Dr. Starblanket Dr. Stark – What does it really mean to live in relation—with one another, with the Land, and with the responsibilities we inherit and carry forward?